Social Media

 A mega influencer is a person who has more than one million followers on social media.
 These types of influencers are mostly celebrities and popular personalities from different industries.

-The trust level among mega influencers' audiences is relatively low, as is the engagement rate.
+The trust level among mega influencers' audiences is relatively low, as is the engagement rate and lead generation.

-Such influencers are a great choice for large businesses that want to run large-scale influencer campaigns and reach the masses.
+Such types of influencers are a great choice for large businesses that want to run large-scale influencer campaigns and reach the masses.

 Mega influencers can get exposure to your products or services on a larger scale, which is excellent if your company appeals to a wide range of audiences.